Comes a Horseman

-Comes a Horseman is a 1978 American Western drama film starring Jane Fonda, James Caan, Jason Robards, and Richard Farnsworth, directed by Alan J. Pakula.
+Comes a Horseman is a 1978 American Western drama film starring James Caan, Jane Fonda, Jason Robards, and Richard Farnsworth, directed by Alan J. Pakula.

 Set in the American West of the 1940s but not a typical Western, it tells the story of two ranchers, Frank "Buck" Athearn (Caan) and Ella Conners (Fonda), whose small operation is threatened both by economic hardship and the expansionist dreams of local land baron Jacob "J.W."
 Ewing (Robards).

 Plot

 It's the 1940s, near the end of World War II in the American West.
 The setting is a large, fertile valley ideal for grazing cattle.
 Rancher Jacob W. Ewing's family has lived in the valley for generations, and his dream is to control all of it and preserve it from those - farmers and oilmen, for example - who would use the land for other purposes.
 Visiting J.W. is wealthy oil executive Neil Atkinson, whose late father was J.W.'s good friend and financial backer; the Atkinsons helped J.W. buy out neighboring ranchers, taking advantage of their financial problems (often with some "persuasion" from J.W.'s henchmen).
 The one remaining holdout is Ella Connors, whose family has ranched in the area for the last two generations and who relies on the family's aging but skillful cowhand Dodger.
 Another small player is war veteran Frank Athearn to whom Ella has sold a small plot of land to pay her bills.
 Ella and J.W. have some personal history which Ella prefers to put behind her, but which J.W. keeps bringing up.
 Although J.W. believes that Ella cannot survive another season financially, Ella and Frank, both of whom are committed to making a living ranching, enter into an uneasy alliance, especially after a dangerous incident precipitated by J.W. involving Frank and Frank's partner, fellow veteran Billy Joe Meynart.
 Neil, meanwhile, wants to explore the entire valley for oil, and uses his family's financial support to pressure J.W. into agreeing.
 Ella, Frank, and Neil soon discover that J.W. will go to any lengths to get what he wants.